ranja-sarkar/ranja-sarkar.github.io/posts.md

 permalink: /myposts
 ---

-I am migrating some of my Substack posts (since Oct-2025) to GitHub pages - WIP.
 I choose a theme each month for my collection of posts.
 How do I choose the theme?
 Well, it is random - dashboards, prompts, etc..

 Each blog post has pictures clicked by me.
 I'm not versed with the technical nuances of photography, I capture whatever appeals to my eyes.

-# Posts  *November 2025*
+# *November 2025*

 <img width="495" height="293" alt="db" src="https://github.com/user-attachments/assets/4fbc9cd9-2149-4f07-833c-8d123d0c88f7" />